PedroOrona/wiliot-code-challenge/README.md

 First, make sure that you have configured the AWS CLI profile that will be used to create the infrastructure.
 If you're not using the default one, specify int the `infra/main.tf` file your profile name on the aws provider definition.

+Secondly, create the infrastructure necessary for this terraform backend project.
+We're defining in the `infra/backend.tf` file that this project will use an S3 bucket called `wiliot-locations-tfstate` to store the terraform state and a DynamoDB Table called `wiliot-locations-tf-lock`.
+Please make sure to follow the instructions [here](https://developer.hashicorp.com/terraform/language/settings/backends/s3) to set the right IAM permissions.
+If you want different names for these AWS resources, or use already created ones, feel free to edit the `infra/backend.tf` file.

 Then, to build the necessary infrastructure, do the following:

 1. Initialize the Terraform working directory: